20% of new businesses don’t make it past the first year, and within five years, about half of these businesses will no longer be operating.

 If all goes well, your business will grow.
 When this happens, you’ll need more team members on board.

-But as a new e-commerce business, you might not have the time you need to hire new people for your team, especially if you’ve experienced a large growth in a short amount of time.
+But as a new e-commerce business, you might not have the time to hire new people for your team, especially if you’ve experienced significant growth in a short time.

 So what can you do to prepare for when this happens?